Abaco-Systems/axis-takyon/examples/scatter_gather/README.txt

       more executables if needed.
 No compiling is needed, which means this app is scalable.

-  The executable has two types of processing threads: master and slave.
-Only one master should exist.
-There can be 1 or more slaves.
+  The executable has two types of processing threads: parent and child.
+Only one parent should exist.
+There can be 1 or more children.
 The graph description file defines how many processes and threads there are and what their IDs are.

-  Master algorithm:
+  Parent algorithm:
-    1. Scatter, from a contiguous block, to all slave endpoints.
+    1. Scatter, from a contiguous block, to all child endpoints.
-    2. Gather from all slave endpoints.
+    2. Gather from all child endpoints.
     3. Verify received data is correct.
-  Slave algorithm:
+  Child algorithm:
     1. Recv scattered data.
     3. Add 1 to each byte.
     2. Send data to be gathered.